Particular/Workshop/exercises/04 - Integration with ITOps.md

 **8)** Open the `Divergent.ITOps` project.

 **9)** Add a class under Handlers called `ShipWithFedexCommandHandler`.
-It should contain an message handler for `ShipWithFedexCommand` that calls an imaginary FedEx Web Service.
-Hardcode the customer information for now.
-Like this:
+It should contain a message handler for `ShipWithFedexCommand` that calls a fake FedEx Web Service.
+Hard-code the customer information for now.

 ```
 public class ShipWithFedexCommandHandler : IHandleMessages<ShipWithFedexCommand>
 {